-Metric Submetric Count of release-defered Number of entries with release deferred until the next garbage collection run. fill Floating point value between 0 and 1, representing the proportion of cache that is free after the most the recent garbage collection. cache-operations writes Number of writes to cache. rewrites Number of updates to cache. reads Number of reads from cache. misses Number of failed searches of the cache. deletes Number of deletes from cache. free-deferred Number of cache removals deferred until the next garbage collection run. write-faults Number of cache writes that fail because the cache is full. rewrites Number of expired cache entries. connections added Number of new connections made. reused Number of times existing connections were reused.
+Metric Submetric Count of release-defered Number of entries with release deferred until the next garbage collection run. fill Floating point value between 0 and 1, representing the proportion of cache that is free after the most the recent garbage collection. cache-operations writes Number of writes to cache. rewrites Number of updates to cache. reads Number of reads from cache. misses Number of failed searches of the cache. deletes Number of deletes from cache. write-faults Number of cache writes that fail because the cache is full. expired Number of expired cache entries. occupancy Proportion of cache that is occupied. connections added Number of new connections made. reused Number of times existing connections were reused.